bandadismas/issue-tracker/README.md

-# issue-tracker
+# Issue Tracker
-Issue Tracker is a project where tickets of pending issues orproblems are opened for resolution.
+Issue Tracker is a Django powered site where tickets of pending issues or problems are opened for resolution.
-The issues can then beassigned to staff for resolution and their progress tracked.
+The issues can then be assigned to staff for resolution and their progress tracked.
-Technologies used: Django and Bootstrap
+You can check the site out [http://issue-tracker-db.herokuapp.com/](here).